vandanasingh5/Notes_App/README.md

-# Instagram Clone
+# Notes App

-Welcome to the InstaClick project!
-This is a full-stack application built with the MERN stack (MongoDB, Express.js, React.js, Node.js) and JWT for authentication.
-The application is fully responsive, styled with Tailwind CSS, and includes features such as posting, deleting posts, commenting, liking/unliking posts, messaging, profile viewing, followers/following management, and user authentication.
+Welcome to the Notes App!
+This is a full-stack application built with React.js for the frontend, MySQL as the database, and Node.js for the backend.
+The app allows users to securely manage their notes with features like adding, updating, deleting, and reading notes.
+User authentication is handled using JWT (JSON Web Tokens).

 ![App Screenshot](https://github.com/vandanasingh5/InstaClick/blob/main/client/public/profile.jpeg)

 ## Features

 - **User Authentication:**
-  - Sign up and sign in with JWT token-based authentication.
+  - Signup and login functionality with JWT-based authentication.

-- **Posts:**
+- **Note Management:**
-  - Upload a new post with image ,title and description.
+  - Add a new note with a title and description.
-  - Delete an existing post.
+  - Update an existing note.

-- **Interactions:**
+  - Delete a note permanently.
-  - Comment on posts.
+  - Read all saved notes on a user-specific dashboard.
-  - Like and unlike posts.

-- **Profile:**
-  - View your profile with your posts, followers, and following lists.
-  - Check profiles of other users.

-- **Followers:**
+- **Database:**
-  - Follow and unfollow users.
-  - Check followers and following lists.
+  - Notes are stored and retrieved from a MySQL database.

 ## Screenshots